devskale/offpunk/README.md

 * FIXME5: offline web browser use os.system because it’s the only one that understands the ">> file.txt"
 * FIXME6: sync-only always tries to download "uncachable" content (such as XML, forms, gopher…) This is somewhat related to FIXME1.

-* TODO: handle request done offline and retrieve them later
-* TODO: reload while offline should mark the url for syncing
 * TODO: number of cache updated in blackbox

 This is a fork of the original [AV-98](https://tildegit.org/solderpunk/AV-98)